dstorrs/racket-test-more/README.md

          expect-n-tests    ; unless N tests ran, print error at end of file execution done-testing      ; never mind how many tests we expect, we're okay if we see this

-         diag              ; print a diagnostic message. see prefix-for-diag

          test-more-check   ; fundamental test procedure.
 All others call this

          ;  You generally should not be using these, but you can if you want current-test-num  ; return current test number
-         tests-passed      ; # of tests passed so far tests-failed      ; # of tests failed so far inc-test-num!     ; tests start at 1.
-Use this to change test number (but why?) next-test-num     ; return next test number and optionally modify it
+	 next-test-num	   ; return and (optionally & by default) increment next test number

+         ; reduce the test number by N (default: 1).
+Mostly needed for running inner tests decrement-test-num!

 ;;======================================================================
 ;;    The racket testing module has a few things I wish it did differently: